-- 1. Describe the types, organization, and financing of service systems for the mentally ill in the US; strengths and weaknesses of these service systems; and historical and recent trends in the mental health care delivery system
+- Describe the types, organization and financing of service systems for the mentally ill in the US; strengths and weaknesses of these service systems; and historical and recent trends in the mental health care delivery system

-- 3. Interpret and provide input into the conduct of program evaluations, including economic evaluation of mental health interventions, and the design and implementation of mental health services and policy initiatives
+- Interpret and provide input into the conduct of program evaluations, including economic evaluation of mental health interventions, and the design and implementation of mental health services and policy

 The certificate is open to masters and doctoral students currently enrolled in any division of The Johns Hopkins University.
 It is also offered to non-degree students with at least a baccalaureate degree from an accredited college or university and a strong record of successful academic performance.

-Bloomberg School of Public Health masters and doctoral studentsare not required to submit a formal application through the Admissions Office.
-They, however, are encouraged to contact a certificate faculty sponsor to discuss electives.
+Bloomberg School of Public Health masters, doctoral, and post-doctoral students are not required to submit a formal application through the Admissions Office.
+They are, however, encouraged to contact a certificate faculty sponsor to discuss electives.

-All others (non-Bloomberg masters and doctoral students and non-degree students)apply to the program using the school’s online application.
+All others (non-Bloomberg masters, doctoral, and post-doctoral students and non-degree students) apply to the program using the school's online application.
 Applications must be submitted in September of the year during which they will begin certificate courses.
 The certificate application includes official transcripts from all post-secondary schools, a CV or resume, a statement of purpose vis-à-vis the certificate, and one letter of recommendation.
 Transcripts from non-US institutions must be approved by an external credentialing agency.
+The application does not require scores from the GRE, TOEFL, or ILETS.
 Degree students must include a brief written statement from their academic advisor giving approval to take the certificate courses.
 The certificate program will review the applications and notify each applicant of its admissions decision.
-Only those approved by the certificate admissions committee may earn the certificate.
+Only those approved by the certificate admission committee may earn the certificate.